Rajeshwariradhakrishna/Stroke-Prediction-Analysis/README.md

 **Research Question 3:** Are patients with hypertension vs patients with heart disease more likely to have a stroke?

-1. Our dataset shows people are high likely to get hypertension than heart disease.
+1. Our dataset showed a higher percentage of the population had hypertension over heart disease.

-2. Percentage of people who has hypertesnion got stroke is higher than percentage of people who doesn't have hypertension got stroke.
-Percentage of people who has heart disease got stroke is higher than percentage of people who doesn't have heart disease got stroke.
+2. The percentage of people who have hypertesnion and had a stroke is higher than percentage of people who don't have hypertension who had a stroke.
+The percentage of people who have heart disease and had a stroke is higher than percentage of people who don't have heart disease who had a stroke.

-3. It's not necessarily mean that people who has hypertension/heart disease will definetly have a stroke.
+3. It does not necessarily mean that people who has hypertension/heart disease will definetly have a stroke.
 There can be other factors which can cause a stroke in people.
 But there is high likely chance that people with hypertension and heart disease will be at the biggest risk of having a stroke.

 4. Hypertesnion is the biggest risk factor for stroke.
 People with hypertension who got stroke is higher than people with heart disease who had stroke.
 People with hypertension had stroke is 62.8% and people with heart disease had a stroke is 37.2%.